xcruxiex/BrightMode/README.md

 # BrightMode
-A lightmode teheme for betterdiscord
+A lightmode theme for betterdiscord